-This is an advanced soap design using natural colorants.
-It includes calendula and paprika for color and texture and swirling and layering techniques.
+This is an advanced soap design using natural soap colorants.
+It includes calendula and paprika for color and texture.
+The design uses both swirling and layering techniques.
 I’ll also show you how to do the thin cocoa line you can see between layers.

 Divide your soap into three containers.
 The amounts are up to you but I did about 2/3 for the bottom base, 1/6 for each top swirl color.
 Add a pinch of calendula petals to the base container and stick blend to a thicker trace.
 Stick blending with the calendula helps break the petals up a bit so they aren’t so big in your soap.
 Pour the base mixture into your mold and spread evenly.
 Drop your mold down onto a counter or the floor to help the soap flatten out.

 Add 1/8 teaspoon of paprika to one of the swirl containers.
 Do not stick blend these as we want them nice and fluid so we can do a swirl.